A view towards Bishopsteignton in mist. As the mist clears, everything becomes clearer

 Remember that so far the Earth is a smooth ball covered in water.
 Would that be fresh or salty?

 What do verses 6 and 7 mean?
-What is an Expanse (v8)?
+What is a vault (v8)?

 It is physically possible.
 Today there are many satellites in orbit round the Earth at various distances.
 Geostationary (or Geosynchronous) satellites are roughly 22,236 miles above the Earth (The Earth’s diameter is about 7,926 miles, 24,901 miles circumference).